pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 In physics and most of life we [measure time](https://en.wikipedia.org/wiki/Time_in_physics) with a clock [^1].
 An event sequence Γ = {γ₁, γ₂, ...} has measured times t₁ < t₂ < ...
 From that we draw inferences about causality and dependencies.

-In `DiscreteEvents` we turn this on its head: A [`Clock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Clocks-1) can register events and trigger them at given times or under given conditions.
-It doesn't measure time, it "is" time.
-We can create it, run it, stop time, run it for a while, step through time, skip from event to event, change event sequences … With it we can create, model or simulate discrete event systems (DES).
+A [`Clock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Clocks-1) in `DiscreteEvents` registers events and triggers them at given times or under given conditions.
+It doesn't measure time, it owns time.
+We can create clocks, run them for a while, stop time, step through time, skip from event to event, change event sequences … With it we can create, model or simulate discrete event systems (DES).

 ## Virtual clocks